• Distance 10.4km

 Yellow Tailed Black Cockatoo off the side of the trail

-The summit of Mt Rob Roy is heavily treed but the the views below all the summit is where it’s all at
+The summit of Mt Rob Roy is heavily treed but the the views below the summit is where it’s all at

 Wood Rot Fungus